A memory written down in 2013, but of a winter time fifty years earlier.

 For these months most football matches were either called off.
 Or played in conditions that wouldn’t even be considered today.

 Getting the ground ready was severely hard manual labour.
-But as you can see here, done with no more equipment than Sarah and Gemma have today on their allotment.
+But as you can see here, done with no more equipment than Sarah has on her allotment.

 And for reasons I no longer recall, 1963 was the year my parents suggested I invite my friends to a birthday party at the house.